Recent Storm Damage Posts

 Find the Leak Source

-During storms in Clarksville, TN, wind damage lets the rain into your roof.
-From the inside of your home, look for stains that indicate the source of a leak and the area that needs roof repair.
+During storms in Tennessee, wind damage lets the rain into your roof.
+From the inside of your home, look for stains that indicate the leak source and areas needing roof repair.
 You may see water stains on your ceiling or coming down a wall.
-When you see that, get your flashlight and head to the attic to look for the source of the leak in that area.
-Here are five common sources for a roof leak:
+When you see that, get your flashlight and head to that area.
+Here are five familiar sources for a roof leak:

 1. Vents and fans